impallari/AlphabetMagic/README.md

 The "AlphabetsMagic" proyect is a serie of experiments to explore and conquer the new multiverse of Typographic Artificial Intelligence led by Pablo Impallari and open to the participation of those who wish to collaborate.

+My first econter with AI applied to Typeface Design was in 2016, in Warsaw, at the Atypi Coonferece.
+There I learned that Japanese Typefaces sometimes has more that 26.000 letters.
+We have 26 letters on the Latin Alphabet.
+So its a tremendous difference.
+You can imagine that making a Japanese typefaceits a huge massive amont of work.
+So they sarted training a Deep Learning Netwrok to assis them in their work, and explaimed that main aspect of it in a presentation.
+Here is a link to the Youtbe recording of [the presentation](https://www.youtube.com/watch?v=y3qXMW0SRK4&list=PL0oMAzSh5W9rPHqj3qIBS8UXVKJ9MWuh2&index=21) iy you want to see it.

+My mind was blown away!
+I wanted to do the same for Latin typeface design too!
+But at that time it was impossible for me.
+Now in 2023, 7 years later, its finally possible.
+So I can't wait to start experimenting with it.

 ## The Experiments:
 The aim of the experiments is to put into practice what was previously only theory or speculation.
 The process of experimentation allows us to assess what is possible to do today and define the way forward.
 It presents us with challenges and motivates us to overcome them.
 In this way we can improve our skills and gradually overcome more complex objectives.